Esmaill2/Esmaill2/README.md

 ### Hi there, I'm Mohamed 👋

-I'm a student developer passionate about solving complex problems and building useful tools.
-I'm currently focused on mastering backend technologies and contributing to the open-source community.
+I'm a student developer learning about solving complex problems and building useful tools.
+I'm currently focused on mastering devops technologies and contributing to the open-source community.

----

-🌱 **I’m currently learning & building:**
-- Mastering Python and advanced SQL for data manipulation.
-- Containerizing applications with Docker.
-- Actively building projects for my portfolio.

 💻 **My Tech Stack:**
-- **Languages:** Python, SQL
+- **Languages:** Python, c++, bash
-- **Tools:** Docker, Git, VS Code
+- **Tools:** Docker, Git, Github , Aws , azure , cloudfalre
-- **Interests:** Backend Development, Open Source, Automation
+- **Interests:** cloud, infrastructure, Open Source, Automation

 📫 **How to reach me:**
 - Connect with me on LinkedIn: www.linkedin.com/in/mohamed-esmail-315747286